litestar-org/polyfactory/README.md

 libraries, e.g. [SQLModel](https://sqlmodel.tiangolo.com/) or [Ormar](https://collerek.github.io/ormar/), this library
 will work as is out of the box.

-Currently, this library also includes extensions for two ODM libraries - odmatic and Beanie.
+Currently, this library also includes extensions for two ODM libraries - [odmatic](https://github.com/art049/odmantic) and [Beanie](https://github.com/roman-right/beanie).

+### Odmatic

+This extension includes a class called `OdmanticModelFactory` and it can be imported from `pydantic_factory.extensions`.
+This class is meant to be used with the `Model` and `EmbeddedModel` classes exported by the library, but it will also work with regular instances of pydantic's `BaseModel`.

+### Beanie

+This extension includes a class called `BeanieDocumentFactory` as well as an `BeaniePersistenceHandler`.
+Both of these can be imported from `pydantic_factory.extensions`.
+The `BeanieDocumentFactory` is meant to be used with the Beanie `Document` class and it includes async persistence build in.

+## Contributing

+This library is open to contributions - in fact we welcome it.
+[Please see the contribution guide!](CONTRIBUTING.md)